BYUHPC/sci-comp-course-example-cxx/README.md

 ### Boundary Condition

-The derivative at the edges is simulated as zero by treating the cells just beyond the edge of the array as being of identical value to the corresponding edge cells.
+The value at the edges is simulated as zero by not updating the first and last cells of any array.

 ### Steepness and its Derivative